Darsh-A/Onlyfans18-/IDC/IDC101/UNIX Operating System.md

 - `r` is given the numeric value **4**
 - `w` is given the numeric value **2**
 - `x` is given the numeric value **1**

+This command is used in the form `chmod `